wikipathways/pvjs/lib/readme.md

-### Third party libs used in production
+### Third party libs used in production for pvjs v1.0.2
-These are the specific jars that should be deployed with pathvisio.min.js in production.
+These are the specific jars that should be deployed with pathvisio.min.js in production:

 * aight/aight.d3.min.js
 * async/lib/async.js